 Sample size calculation:

-A census of all villages in the Bignona Department of Casamance (comprising the districts of Diouloulou, Sindian, Tendouck and Tenghori) was made (Figure 1), totalling a population of 232 427.
+A census of all villages in the Bignona Department of Casamance (comprising the districts of Diouloulou, Sindian, Tendouck and Tenghori; Figure 1) was made, totalling a population of 232 427.
 Based on the assumption that a third of the population was aged 1-9 years, it was estimated that there were 7748 children in the region.
 The sample size calculation recommended by the WHO for trachoma programme managers was used (WHO, 2006).
 We estimated that the active trachoma prevalence would be 20% based on the national surveys of Senegal and Guinea-Bissau (Saal et al., 2003, ITI, 2012), and used an estimate precision of ± 20%, an alpha risk of 5%, and a design effect of 4.
 These criteria led to a sample size of 2732 children aged 1-9 years.
-We set the cluster size to 50 children, resulting in 55 villages being required.
+We set the cluster size to 50 children, thereby requiring 55 villages.

 Community selection:

 We randomly selected 60 communities using probability of selection proportional to size, employing a sampling interval of 3784 inhabitants and a random starting point of 2716.
-We over-sampled villages in the rural communities of Sindian and Iles Karone, where it was expected that there would be a higher trachoma prevalence, by halving the sampling interval.
+We over-sampled villages in the rural communities of Sindian and Iles Karone, where a higher trachoma prevalence was expected, by halving the sampling interval.
 We restricted selection in the urban zones of Bignona, Tenghori Transgambienne 1 and 2, and Thionck-Essyl, by doubling the sampling interval.

 Household selection: